 - Dropping things and making a big deal out of picking them up

 When kids act this way, it doesn’t necessarily mean there’s a “problem.”
-But it often creates problems.
+But the behavior often creates problems.
 Goofing around all the time can disrupt class and annoy the teacher.
 It can lead to being disciplined.
 It can impact grades, too.

-Being the class clown can also affect your child’s social life.
-Sometimes, other kids think it’s funny and want to be around your child.
+Acting this way can also affect a child’s social life.
+Sometimes, other kids think it’s funny and want to be around the child who goofs around all the time.
 But often, kids are turned off by clownish behavior and think it’s weird or annoying, not funny.

 Kids who have trouble with self-control may have a hard time resisting the urge to do or say something they think is funny.
 That’s often true of kids with ADHD.
 If the thought enters their mind, they act on it without stopping to think about the consequences.

-Sometimes kids act up in class not to draw attention to themselves, but away from things they’re struggling with.
+Sometimes kids act up in class not to draw attention to themselves, but to draw attention away from things they’re struggling with.
 They clown around to hide challenges.
 Here are some examples of things kids might try to cover up:

-If it’s done at the right time in the right way, being the clown can be a social plus.
+If it’s done at the right time in the right way, this behavior can be a social plus.
 Kids often find their peers with ADHD to be truly funny — and fun to be around.

 What you can do

-When your child acts out to get attention, there are ways you can work on the behavior.
+When kids act up to get attention, there are ways you can work on the behavior.